nismod/ghana-adaptation/README.md

-# ghana-adaptation
+# Ghana Infrastructure Adaptation Analysis

-Ghana Infrastructure Adaptation Analysis
+This project provides scripts and notebooks to reproduce the Ghana adaptation analysis.